copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

+We work with open-source and decentralized tech communities document themselves without giving up privacy.

+People.
+Stories.
+Tools.

-We help open-source and decentralized tech communities tell their own stories without giving up privacy, and we return the results to a public archive the community can build on.
+Through workshops, event recording, and practical AV documentation, communities keep their own record and return it to a shared archive others can build on.

-People, stories, tools.

-We run Workshops, publish practical AV docs, and support meetups, hackathons, conferences, and camps so communities can keep their own record on their own terms.

-Recording Station is volunteer-run.
-The rest is supported through paid work, grants, sponsors, and ecosystem funding.

 ### Navigation